Frustrated Quantum Magnetism on Complex Networks: What Sets the Total Spin

-\textit{Importance of heterogeneity}.---Suppressing heterogeneity results in the family of random regular graphs, where each spin has the same degree $k$.
-Figure~\ref{fig:heterogeneity}(g) shows that for $k = 3$ one almost always (more than $98\%$ of the cases) has $S_{\text{total}} = 0$, and the same holds for $k > 3$ (see Supplement \cite{SuppMat}).
-This strong result shows that heterogeneity is essential for a nonzero total spin.
-Conversely, one can ramp up the heterogeneity by producing scale-free graphs \cite{SF_book} where the degree distribution $p_k$ follows a power law.
-A well known example is the Barab{\'a}si-Albert model \cite{BarabasiAlbert1999}, for which $p_k \sim 1/k^3$.
+Conversely, one can ramp up the heterogeneity by generating scale-free graphs \cite{SF_book} where the degree distribution $p_k$ follows a power law.
+A well known example is the Barab{\'a}si-Albert model \cite{BarabasiAlbert1999} for which $p_k \sim 1/k^3$.
 As shown in Fig.~\ref{fig:heterogeneity}(i), these graphs exhibit much higher magnetizations.
 The enhancement can be understood as originating from ``hubs,'' i.e., nodes with a disproportionately high degree.
 Such hubs form a locally star structure, favoring a net spin imbalance [see Fig.~\ref{fig:heterogeneity}(f) inset].
-As we discuss below, this effect persists when hubs are embedded in a broader class of networks.
+As we discuss below, this effect persists even when hubs are embedded in a broader class of networks.